MStarmans91/WORC/WORC/doc/static/user_manual.rst

     - feature_values: the value of the features.
 Each element corresponds with the same element from the feature_labels attribute.
     - parameters: the parameters used in the feature extraction.
 Originate from the WORC config.
     - image_type: the type of the image that was used, which you as user provided.
 Used in the feature labels to distinguish between features extracted from different images.

-.. note:: For every output file, fastr generates a provenance file (``...prov.json``) stating how a file was generated, see https://fastr.readthedocs.io/en/stable/static/user_manual.html#provenance.

 The following outputs and evaluation methods are only created when ``WORC.add_evaluation()`` is used (similar for ``SimpleWORC`` and ``BasicWORC``), and are stored in the ``Evaluation`` in the output folder of your experiment.